 Step 1: Create Your Account (Start Small)

-Then fund your account with a small “practice” amount first — you’re testing the system, not trying to get rich on day one.
+Start at the Bitunix Bonus Hub so you don't miss current signup rewards.
+Then fund your account with a small "practice" amount first — you're testing the system, not trying to get rich on day one.

 If you're brand new to copy trading, start with the broader guide: What Is Copy Trading Crypto?